 During a series of media interviews, Zerlina Maxwell, a rape survivor and advocate for changing this culture where males are blameless, offered a five-point plan to teach boys to respect girls and women and not to rape.

-Maxwell’s plan (an expanded version is in Ebony Magazine):
+(An expanded version is in Ebony Magazine):

-- Teach young men about legal consent: Legal consent tops my list for a reason.
+- Teach young men about legal consent.
+Legal consent tops my list for a reason.
 Without it, sexual contact with someone is rape…whether you intended to rape or not.
 A woman who is drunk, unconscious or sleeping cannot give legal consent.
 And it’s not about a woman simply saying “no,” it’s really about making certain she’s saying yes!

-- Teach young men to see women’s humanity, instead of seeing them as sexual objects for male pleasure: There is a reason why women are shamed into silence and why teenage boys in Steubenville, Ohio are caught on camera laughing about gang raping an unconscious girl at a party.
+- Teach young men to see women’s humanity, instead of seeing them as sexual objects for male pleasure.
+There is a reason why women are shamed into silence and why teenage boys in Steubenville, Ohio are caught on camera laughing about gang raping an unconscious girl at a party.
 The dehumanization of women spans all areas of American life.

-- Teach young men how to express healthy masculinity: The question that’s being asked about what women can do to prevent violence against them is the wrong question.
+- Teach young men how to express healthy masculinity.
+The question that’s being asked about what women can do to prevent violence against them is the wrong question.
 It’s not what can a woman say or do that can prevent being attacked.
 We need to turn that paradigm upside down.
 We need to focus on the messages that men are getting and about how they relate to women.

-- Teach males about bystander intervention: When we talk about bystander intervention, it’s more about simply intervening when you see someone doing or about to do something wrong…Our young men shouldn’t shift uncomfortably when a peer jokes about bringing home a drunk classmate who can’t possibly give verbal consent; they should know to speak up and to do all they can to prevent it from happening—even when it simply seems like a vague possibility.
+- Teach males about bystander intervention.
+When we talk about bystander intervention, it’s more about simply intervening when you see someone doing or about to do something wrong…Our young men shouldn’t shift uncomfortably when a peer jokes about bringing home a drunk classmate who can’t possibly give verbal consent; they should know to speak up and to do all they can to prevent it from happening — even when it simply seems like a vague possibility.

 These messages should be part of conversations with our sons and repeated frequently.
 They should be part of school sex education or health programs.
 Society must move away from exalting tough guys and sports heroes and blaming the victims.